MieuxVoter/majority-judgment-bot-botman/README.md

     - check the permissions you want in the `Bot Permissions` section,
     - then copy the generated authentication url.
 3. Paste the authentication url in your web browser, then confirm the dialog popup to attach the bot to a Discord server.

-### Test your bot

-In `demo.php`, replace `your token` by the actual token that you can copy in your Discord application page under *Bot* tab, in *Build-A-Bot* section.

-Then run the script: the Discord bot should be connected and answer every time a user says "hello".